Skip to main content

 Weaknesses: Poor lightfastness

-Polyester is last on many people’s list when it comes to fade-proof outdoor fabrics, but, that being said, polyester is an extremely strong, flexible, and water-resistant material.
+Polyester is last on many people’s list when it comes to outdoor fabrics because it is known to fade.
+That being said, polyester is an extremely strong, flexible, and water-resistant material.
 Because of the way that it is dyed, polyester is able to be mass produced with bright colors and prints, but these colors will fade much faster than those found on acrylic and olefin fabrics.
-Not to be completely overlooked, polyester is extremely affordable and it’s one of the softest outdoor fabrics on the market.
-Because of these factors, our experts believe that polyester is best suited for outdoor throw pillows, blankets, and other similar products intended for seasonal use.

 Now that you have a firm grasp on which materials make the most sense for your local climate, you’re ready to get out there and design the outdoor space of your dreams, rain or shine.